-This seminar will expose students to the principles of PATHWISE domains C and D of how to teach for student learning and teacher professionalism.
+This seminar will explore best practices in teaching and learning based on the domains of

+Danielson's Framework for Teaching.
 Supervised classroom participation experiences of at least 30 hours in approved settings are required in grades/disciplines appropriate to students' areas of licensure.
 Prerequisite: Completion of Practicum I.